mild-blue/txmatching/documentation/README.md

 TODO Add algorithm description

 ## Configuring cutoff
 Original cutoff can be sometimes configured.
 The usual reason is that there is a patient that really needs a kidney and is highly immunized.
 In this case, it might be worth for the patient to get a kidney from a donor against whom the patient has antibodies.
-However, only antibodies with MFI only slightly above the original cutoff.
+However, only antibodies with MFI only slightly over the original cutoff.
 This is possible in the app via increase of the cutoff of the patient.
 Whether to increase the cutoff and how much is always up to the user to decide.